Blow Your Face Out: Recording

 The album was recorded at two concerts held in November 1975.
 The first show was at the Boston Garden in the band's hometown (Boston, Massachusetts) on November 15, and recorded by Record Plant East Remote with David Hewitt.

-The second was recorded by Metro Audio Detroit four nights later at Cobo Hall in Detroit, Michigan, the same city where the band's other two live albums "Live" Full House (1972) and Showtime!
-(1982) were also recorded.
+The second was recorded by Metro Audio Detroit four nights later at Cobo Arena in Detroit, Michigan, the same city where the band's other two live albums "Live" Full House (1972) and Showtime!
+(1982) were recorded.

 Track listing

 All songs written by Seth Justman and Peter Wolf, except where noted.